ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_4.rst

 - NetBSD virtualization facts (specifically ``ansible_virtualization_type``) now returns a more accurate value by checking the value of the ``machdep.hypervisor`` ``sysctl`` key.
 This change is breaking because in some cases previously, we would erroneously report ``xen`` even when the target is not running on Xen.
 This prevents that behavior in most cases. (https://github.com/ansible/ansible/issues/69352)
 - Replaced the in-tree dependency resolver with an external implementation that pip >= 20.3 uses now by default — ``resolvelib``. (https://github.com/ansible/ansible/issues/71784)
 - The ``meta`` module now supports tags for user-defined tasks.
 Internal ``meta`` tasks continue to always run. (https://github.com/ansible/ansible/issues/64558)
-- ansible-galaxy login command has been removed (see https://github.com/ansible/ansible/issues/71560)
+- ansible-galaxy login command has been removed (see `issue 71560 <https://github.com/ansible/ansible/issues/71560>`_)

 ansible.netcommon
 ~~~~~~~~~~~~~~~~~